synapsec-ai/soundsright-subnet/mining/model_formatting.md

 For detailed instructions on how to format your model, please reference the `README.md` in the `main` branch of the model template.

+# Model Submission

+When you are ready to submit your model to be benchmarked by validators, run the miner with the .env file updated with the model metadata.

+There are a couple things to note:

+1. Model metadata must be uploaded to the chain before the start of a competition.
+2. Model revision must be specified as a commit hash.

 # Model Suggestions

 If you are looking for an existing model to fine-tune, here are a few suggestions: